Antonio Díaz de Cardoso: Mayortlties

 Díaz de Cardoso received the encomienda (mayoralty) of Suba, and ruled over 900 to 1000 Muisca.

 Antonio Díaz de Cardoso was three times encomendero (mayor) of Santa Fe de Bogotá; from 1540 to 1541 between the terms of Juan Arévalo and Juan Tafur, between 1562 and 1563 succeeding Juan de Rivera and preceding Alonso de Olaya and from 1567 to 1568 as successor to Antón de Olaya and succeeded by Gonzalo de Ledesma.

 Personal life

-Díaz de Cardoso was married to Felipa Almeida, or Felipa de Almeyda Cabral, and the couple had two daughters, Marquesa and Isabel Cardozo Almeyda, who married the two sons of Luis Fernández de Acosta.
+Díaz de Cardoso was married to Felipa Almeida, or Felipa de Almeyda Cabral, and the couple had two daughters.